Education is important. Everyone agrees on that.

-Although many people are unaware of it, this right to choose education is recognized by several international covenants:
+Although many people are unaware of it, this right to choose education is recognized by several international covenants.
+Initially this choice was granted to Parents:

 (3) "Parents have a prior right to choose the kind of education that shall be given to their children"Ā Ā Ā Ā Ā Ā